jhrcek/relation-explorer/README.md

     - [ ] Equivalence relation
         - [ ] show corresponding partition
     - [ ] Preorder
+        - [ ] show posset arising from identifying equivalent elements
     - [ ] Poset
         - [ ] show hasse diagram
     - [ ] Total order
         - [ ] highlight incomparable elements if not
     - [ ] Lattice
+        - [ ] Show table of meet and join operations (if not full lattice, show why it fails to be, e.g. 2 elements don't have meet / have multiple minimal elements in upper set)
     - [ ] ...

 - [ ] For each of the above shows the total number of structures of this kind (with links to OEIS, see [counting transitive relations](https://en.wikipedia.org/wiki/Transitive_relation#Counting_transitive_relations))